adamtuliper/Unity-OrksWithForks/README.md

 1. Get out of play mode.

-1. ** Verify you are not in play mode ** Press Control-S to save your scene.
+1. **Verify you are not in play mode.** Press Control-S to save your scene.
 If you are in play mode you'll get an error.

 1. In the hierarchy window, select the Main Camera game object.
 This acts as our eyes and ears.
 These are just components on this game object, an Audio Listener Component and a Camera Component.
 ![Camera Game Object](/Images/CameraSelected.PNG "Camera Game Object")